Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: The Hearing-to-Translate Suite

 \subsection{Benchmarks}

 To ground the analysis of the phenomena introduced in \cref{subsec:cat}, we select and create a set of benchmarks that collectively cover the nine categories.
-For each of them, we provide a brief description below.
 A summary, with license and covered languages, is presented in \cref{tab:bench-sum}.

-\paragraph{FLEURS.} FLEURS is an n-way parallel speech-text benchmark covering 102 languages, built on the FLoRes-101 MT dataset \cite{goyal-etal-2022-flores}.
-It provides roughly 12 hours of speech per language and supports evaluation of ASR, ST, language identification, and retrieval.
-Data collection enforced a balanced speaker sex ratio where possible, enabling analyses of gender bias \cite{attanasio-etal-2024-twists}.

-\paragraph{CoVoST2.} CoVoST2 is a ST benchmark created for 15 English-to-many and 21 many-to-English language pairs.
-The source segments (audio and transcripts) are derived from validated segments in version 4 of Common Voice \citep{ardila-etal-2020-common}.
-Source segments are translated by professionals and verified using embedding-based approaches and length heuristics to ensure quality.

-\paragraph{EuroParlST.} EuroParlST is a many-to-many speech translation dataset covering 9 European languages, built from European Parliament debates held between 2008 and 2012.
-It provides full speech recordings of parliamentary interventions, along with transcripts, translations, speaker metadata, and gold sentence segmentation.
-In this work, we leverage the en-de audios for deriving the en-zh, not originally supported by the benchmark.

-\paragraph{WMT.} The General MT Shared Task annually tracks progress in MT.
-Since 2024, it has included a \textit{speech domain} built from publicly available one-minute YouTube videos, with randomly sampled 30-50s segments containing at least 30\% speech.
-The benchmark is challenging due to long segments and background noise, and covers roughly 10-15 language pairs per edition, mostly out of English, with human reference translations.

-\paragraph{WinoST.} WinoST is a dataset designed to evaluate gender bias in ST systems.
-It is the speech version of the WinoMT dataset \cite{stanovsky-etal-2019-evaluating}, and is used to assess inaccuracies in translations that arise from gender stereotypes, focusing on the gender information present in the sentence content rather than the speaker's voice.

-\paragraph{CommonAccent.} CommonAccent is designed for accent-robust ASR and includes validated speech segments with \textit{locale} (accent or dialectal variation) annotations from Common Voice v7/v11 \citep{ardila-etal-2020-common}.
-It is balanced across 4-6 language varieties by capping each at 100 segments.

-\paragraph{ManDi.} This benchmark targets Mandarin dialect variation, with 9.6 hours of speech from 36 speakers across six regional dialects plus Standard Mandarin.
-Speakers read the same materials in both Standard Mandarin and their native dialect.
-We use only the poem and short-passage recordings, and discarded single word recordings.

-\paragraph{CS-Dialogue.} CS-Dialogue is a 104-hour dataset of spontaneous Mandarin-English dialogues with 200 speakers, covering seven topics.
-We use only the code-switching portion of the test split, which consists primarily of Mandarin utterances containing embedded English.

-\paragraph{CS-FLEURS.} CS-FLEURS, derived from FLEURS, spans 52 languages and provides real and synthetic code-switched data for ASR and ST. For this work, we evaluate a subset of into-English pairs with read human speech.

-\paragraph{LibriStutter.} LibriStutter is derived from LibriSpeech \citep{7178964} by automatically inserting disfluencies such as interjections, sound repetitions, word/phrase repetitions, and prolongations, to evaluate their impact on ST quality.

-\paragraph{NEuRoparlST.} NEuRoparlST is a derivative of EuroparlST with manually annotated Named Entities (NEs) and domain terminology for both transcripts and translated texts.
+For each of them, we provide a brief description below: